 11.3.
 All site visits will be prearranged and require advance authorisation from the Buyer.
 The Buyer may cancel a site visit by giving one week’s prior notice in writing.
-In the event a site visit is cancelled by the Buyer, the Supplier will re-schedule the visit for the next mutually agreeable date.
-The Buyer will be liable for any non-refundable charges or expenses involved incurred by the Supplier as a result of such cancellation.
-The Supplier shall have no liability for failing to provide the Support Services as a result of the Buyer’s failure to authorise a site visit or to allow the Supplier access to its premises or Goods as required by the Supplier.
+In the event a site visit is canceled by the Buyer, the Supplier will re-schedule the visit for the next mutually agreeable date.
+The Buyer will be liable for any non-refundable charges or expenses involved incurred by the Supplier as a result of such cancelation.
+The Supplier shall have no liability for failing to provide the Support Services as a result of the Buyer’s failure to authorize a site visit or to allow the Supplier access to its premises or Goods as required by the Supplier.

 11.4.
 Upon completion of a site visit the Buyer is required to countersign the Supplier’s engineer’s report (using electronic signature capture pad) thus approving the information in the report is correct and the call has been left in a satisfactory state prior to the engineer’s departure.
 If the Buyer does not sign the report and also does not provide written objection to it within five (5) business days after the Supplier provides the Buyer with the report, then the report shall be deemed as approved.